 Should I exercise when I have a cold?

 With the help of your parents, talk to your physical education (P.E.) teacher and coaches about your asthma.
 Set up an “asthma signal” with him or her.
-Send the signal when you need to slow down or stop exercising.
+Use the signal when you need to slow down or stop exercising.
 For example, you might simply wave to your teacher or coach.

-Remember, you should be able to talk while you exercise.
-Slow down or stop if your asthma flares up.
+Remember, you should be able to talk while you exercise or are active.
+Slow down or stop if you can't.

-In cold weather, bundle up.
-Breathe in through your nose, not your mouth.
+In cold weather, breathe in through your nose, not your mouth.
 This warms up the air before it gets into your lungs.
 Try wearing a scarf to cover your nose and mouth.

 Exercise inside if the air outside is hot, polluted, or full of pollen.